NEXT is now ERGO NEXT Insurance, uniting digital-first innovation with Munich Re's global financial strength.

 License required: Yes

-General contractors in North Carolina must hold a state license from the North Carolina Licensing Board for General Contractors (NCLBGC) for any project valued at $40,000 or more.
+To get a general contractor license in NC, you’ll need a state license from the North Carolina Licensing Board for General Contractors (NCLBGC) for any project valued at $40,000 or more.

-Applicants must be at least 18, legally registered to do business and pass the NASCLA-accredited building exam (or a state trade exam) plus a business and law exam.
+Applicants must be at least 18 years old and be legally registered to do business in the state.
+They must also pass the NASCLA-accredited building exam (or a state trade exam), as well as a business and law exam.
 The process typically takes about 30 days after background review and exam approval.

 Required business insurance in North Carolina: